shassaan/serverless-task-management-api/README.md

 1. Clone the repository.
 2. Install the dependencies by running `npm install`.
 3. Configure the AWS credentials in your environment.
-4. Deploy the project using the AWS Serverless Framework by running `sls deploy`.

 ## Technologies Used